rtCamp/Frappe-Manager/docs/commands/maintenance.md

 * `--status`: Report maintenance state per domain, with the bypass URL.
 * `--response-code`: HTTP status code served while maintenance is on (400-599).
 * `--retry-after`: Retry-After header in seconds; 0 omits it.
 * `--allow-ip`: Client IP that reaches the real site (repeatable; single addresses, no CIDR).
-Behind a CDN see fm self real-ip.
+Behind a CDN see fm services real-ip.
 * `--allow-path`: Request path served the real site, e.g. /api/method/ping (repeatable).
 Exact match; append * for a prefix.
 * `--message`: Text shown on fm's built-in maintenance page.
 * `--page`: HTML file served as the page, instead of --message.
 A bench's configs/maintenance.html is used automatically.